Chemotherapy (chemo) is also often used to treat these types of cancer:

 The colon is the longest part of the large intestine.
 The rectum is the last several inches of the colon, just above the anal canal and anus.
 Colorectal cancer starts in the tissue cells of the colon or rectum.
-About 100,000 new cases of colon cancer and more than 40,000 cases of rectal cancer will be diagnosed in the United States in 2012.
+About 95,000 new cases of colon cancer and an estimated 39,000 cases of rectal cancer are expected to be diagnosed in the United States in 2016.
 Treatment depends on location of the tumor in the colon or rectum and the stage of the disease.

 Colorectal Cancer Resources

 The esophagus is a muscular tube that food passes through as it moves from the throat to the stomach.
 There are 2 types of esophageal cancer.
 Cancer that is usually found in the upper part of the esophagus is called squamous cell carcinoma.
-Cancer that is usually found in the lower part of the esophagus, near the stomach is called adenocarcinoma.
-In 2012, more than 17,000 cases of esophageal cancer will be diagnosed in the United States.
+Cancer that is usually found in the lower part of the esophagus, near the stomach, is called adenocarcinoma.
+In 2016, an estimated 17,000 cases of esophageal cancer are expected to be diagnosed in the United States.

 Esophageal Cancer Resources

 Leukemia is cancer that starts in the bone marrow.
 This is where blood cells are formed.
 In leukemia, the bone marrow produces abnormal white blood cells, which do not die when they should, like normal blood cells do.
 Leukemia can affect different types of cells (lymphoid cells or myeloid cells).
 Leukemia can become worse slowly (chronic) or rapidly (acute).
-In 2012, an estimated 47,000 new cases of leukemia will be diagnosed in the United States.
+In 2016, an estimated 60,000 new cases of leukemia are expected to be diagnosed in the United States.

 Multiple myeloma is a type of cancer in which abnormal plasma cells build in the bone marrow.
-The buildup of these abnormal cells make it difficult for the marrow to create healthy blood cells.
-In 2012, about 22,000 people in the United States will be diagnosed with multiple myeloma.
+The buildup of these abnormal cells makes it difficult for the marrow to create healthy blood cells.
+In 2016, about 30,000 people in the United States are expected to be diagnosed with multiple myeloma.

 Pancreatic cancer is a disease in which malignant cells are found in the tissue of the pancreas.
-In 2012, about 44,000 new cases of pancreatic cancer will be diagnosed in the United States.
+In 2016, about 53,000 new cases of pancreatic cancer are expected to be diagnosed in the United States.
 Treatment is based on tumor size and disease spread.
 Options may include surgery, chemotherapy, biologic therapy, and radiation therapy.